 Creating a framework for success for MSMEs and startups:

-Not only large-scale organizations, but MSMEs and startups are also utilizing mentoring programs to foster innovation and creativity amongst employees.
-By offering learning and development opportunities, these programs help instill a framework of success in the organization and keep employees committed to their work.
+Not only large-scale organizations but MSMEs and startups are also utilizing mentoring programs to foster innovation and creativity amongst employees.
+By offering learning and development opportunities, these programs help instil a framework of success in the organization and keep employees committed to their work.

 Mentoring programs are being shaped by the rapidly changing global business environment, a highly competitive market, and changing employee expectations.
 Organizations planning to create a mentoring program for their employees can check out the various aspects discussed in the below mentoring checklist.